xcp-ng/xcp-ng-org/docs/guides.md

 This should leave you with drives that each have a single partition and all of the partitions are the same size even though the drives are not.

-When creating the RAID array and the mdadm.conf file, use the name of the disk partition instead of the name of the disk.
-In our example system, we would create the array using /dev/sdc1, /dev/sdd1, and /dev/sde1 instead of /dev/sdc, /dev/sdd, and /dev/sde and also make the same substitutions on DEVICE lines in the mdadm.conf file.
+When creating the RAID array and the `mdadm.conf` file, use the name of the disk partition instead of the name of the disk.
+In our example system, we would create the array using `/dev/sdc1`, `/dev/sdd1`, and `/dev/sde1` instead of `/dev/sdc`, `/dev/sdd`, and `/dev/sde` and also make the same substitutions on `DEVICE` lines in the `mdadm.conf` file.

 It should also be possible to create the partitions on the drives outside of the XCP-ng system using a bootable utility disk that contains partitioning utilities such as gparted.